jboyle1990/RB-Prospect-Model/Project 2 readme.md

 1. Lack of available historical data (most of it is behind paywalls)
 2. Lack of time
 3. General coding skills / getting different code to run
+4. Learning how to use a new API
+5. Learnign a clustering method

 ## Additional Thoughts / Continuation of Analysis